HiltonRoscoe/CDFPrototype/CVR/EXAMPLES.md

     <cdf:MarkMetricType>AJAX</cdf:MarkMetricType>
 </cdf:ReportingDevice>
 ```

+The metric used is expected to be the same for all marks originating from the same device.

 The mark has a quality measurement of type AJAX (a fictional quality measurement) and quality score of 98 (0 is the worst, 100 is the best).